 Cable is detachable on both models, has MMCX connector.
 I don’t know about you, but it looks like a very controversial connector to me.
 There are as many complaints and “suggestions” about this.
 So “not all yoghurts are equally useful”, but the manufacturer knows better.
 True, the cable with MMCX is easier to pick up, it’s probably fashionable.

-As DR1 is a budget model of the whole line, it has a stiffer cable and black color… The MR3 has softer, gray cable.
+The MR3 has softer, gray cable.
 The jacks are L-shaped, but on DR1 the jacks are not only angular, but also have a “fancy” shape.

 All in all, here we have comfort, comfort and sympathy.
 Well done!